Claude Fable 5 found a live bug on my site on day one, so I made it compete with Opus and Sonnet

 |---|---|---|

-| Auditing a system the business depends on | Fable 5 | The only model to sweep the whole failover layer; against a production outage the 2x price difference is noise |
+| Auditing a system the business depends on | Fable 5 | Swept the whole failover layer end to end; against a production outage the 2x price is noise |

-| Daily agent work where budget matters | Opus 4.6 | Found the same headline bug at half the cost; cheapest per point at $0.28 |
+| Daily agent work where budget matters | Opus 4.8 | Scored 8.0 to Fable's 8.5 for a third of the cost per bug; cheapest per point at $0.11 |

 | A fast, cheap pass over concrete code issues | Sonnet 4.6 | Missed the scariest bug, but brought the single most actionable finding outside my answer key |